Banking » 9 Highest Rates For Savings Accounts in the USA

 It's important to note that the six-transaction limit only applies to certain types of transactions and does not limit other types of account activity, such as deposits, ATM withdrawals, or in-person transactions at a bank branch.

 The purpose of Regulation D is to encourage consumers to use savings accounts for their intended purpose of saving money, rather than as a transaction account.
 Additionally, the regulation helps banks manage their reserve requirements, which are the funds that banks are required to hold in reserve to cover potential losses.
-By limiting the number of transactions from savings accounts, banks are better able to manage their reserve requirements and ensure their financial stability.

 Having a savings account can provide several benefits, including: